ONS-Innovation/tech-radar-poc/README.md

 - This displays the project data collected from the Tech Audit Tool.
 - Multiple features such as alphabetically, most/least tech and tech radar ring ratio per project are available.

+**Review Page**
+- On the deployed version, this page is only available to users from the Cognito user pool.
+- Grants a user the ability to move, edit and bring new technology on to the Radar.

 **Homepage:**
 - This is the homepage of the tool.
 - It provides a brief overview of the tool and its purpose.